-San Gabriel Valley businesses recycle nearly 1,800 pounds of spent batteries.
+San Gabriel Valley businesses recycle nearly 1,800 pounds of used batteries

 In addition to the large-scale recycling initiative, SGVCOG also organized a number of focus groups and surveys to study how people dispose of their old household batteries.
 The state of California outlawed trash disposal of these batteries in 2006, but many people still absent mindedly throw in them in the trash can anyway.
 Of the San Gabriel Valley residents surveyed, only 59 percent knew that throwing batteries in the garbage was against the law and 56 percent knew it was illegal and did it anyway.